canton-foundation/cips/CPRP-spec.md

 ### Why Collision Management in the Core Spec

 In a multi-resolver system, collisions are inevitable.
 Leaving collision handling undefined would result in inconsistent behavior across applications and potential security issues (an attacker could register a name on a low-trust resolver to confuse applications querying a high-trust resolver).
-By making collision detection, reporting, and arbitration part of the core specification, CPRP ensures that all implementations handle this case consistently.
+By making collision detection and reporting part of the core specification, CPRP ensures that all implementations handle this case consistently.
+Governance-based arbitration of disputes is deferred to the future governance CIP.

 ### Why Cross-Chain in the Core Spec